• Level 3

 One of our expert clinical tutors, these are either Nurses or Doctors with an abundance of clinical and complex care experience and knowledge - so you'll be in great hands!
 Furthermore, we will let you know who is doing the training in advance, you can check out their skills and experience by finding them on our meet the team page.

-This Cannulation Training course provides healthcare professionals with practical skills in intravenous cannula insertion, vein assessment, and aseptic technique.
+Cannulation Training equips healthcare professionals with the practical skills needed for intravenous cannula insertion, vein assessment, and aseptic technique.
+Participants learn how to manage complications, maintain patient comfort, and follow essential safety protocols.

-The course includes classroom competency assessments, where participants must demonstrate successful cannulation together with others.
-This practical training complements theoretical knowledge to fully prepare healthcare professionals for patient care.
+The training includes classroom competency assessments where participants must demonstrate successful cannulation alongside others.

 Upon completion, participants receive a Level 3 Cannulation Certificate.
-The course suits beginners and those refreshing their skills, including nurses, midwives, paramedics, and care staff.
-It is endorsed by Skills for Care.
+The course is endorsed by Skills for Care.

 Course Information: